Htomsik/LiteTUI/README.md

 * Easy-to-use asynchronous commands with live status updates in the menu
 * "Customizable" information blocks for displaying additional data
 * Selection menu with toggle functionality
+* Independent UI rendering that updates the interface regardless of user input

 ## How to use